-AvSec has rolled out Advanced Imaging Technology (body scanner) devices across six New Zealand’s airports.
+AvSec operates Advanced Imaging Technology (body scanner) devices across six New Zealand’s airports.

 We understand that you may have some questions about how body scanners work and what happens at the screening point.
 We have put together some FAQs below, however, if your concerns are not covered by this information, please talk to a security officer at the screening point.

 Body scanners have been introduced at New Zealand airports to detect prohibited items worn or carried on your body, to ensure we are taking the most effective action against emerging threats against civil aviation.
 They provide an additional, less intrusive method of screening passengers.

 All body scanners in New Zealand use non-ionising millimetre-wave technology.
 This means they do not emit ionising radiation like that of x-rays.
 The low intensity waves and short duration of the scan means that you are exposed to less energy than other common everyday devices such as mobile phones.
 The millimetre-waves are reflected off the skin and do not penetrate the body.
 There are no known health risks from undergoing a scan, so passengers who have a medical condition or are pregnant should not be concerned.